zplayads/PlayableAdsDemo-android/README-EN.md

 Click "Sync Project with Gradle Files" button on menu bar to download dependence files.

 # 3 Access Code
-It may take several seconds to pre-load an ad, so it’s recommended to initialize the SDK and load ads as early as possible.
-When you initialize the SDK, you need to provide your APPID and adUnitID (as previously registered on ZPLAYAds.com) into the relevant places.

 Note: You can use the following test id when you are testing.
 Test id won't generate revenue.
 Please use official id when you release your App.